dangvinh1406/OpencvTrainANNFeatureHOG/README.md

 ### Running application
 With the application `train_HOG_ANN` the syntax of running command is: </br>
 `./train_HOG_ANN [positive folder] [negative folder] [width] [height] [model storing directory]` </br>
 If we follow the above combining process, we can put all positive and negative images to `pos` and `neg` folder respectively.
-After that we use the command:</br>
+Inside the folder `build` that contains our application, we use the command:</br>
 `./train_HOG_ANN ../pos ../neg [width] [height] ../model/annhog.model`